Natanxp2/docs/content/docs/guide/map_submission/fixing_entities.md

 ---

 # Introduction
-This guide provides a list of fixes to apply to entities when porting maps.
+This guide provides a list of **required modifications** for entities when porting maps.
+It also lists fixes for other [rare issues](/guide/map_submission/fixing_entities/#rare-issues) you may encounter when porting.
 If the entity you are looking for is not in here please ask for help in **#map-porting** channel on our [Discord](https://discord.gg/momentummod).
 Detailed information on entities can also be found on [Valve Developer Wiki](https://developer.valvesoftware.com/wiki/Main_Page).